Semaglutide side effects and how to manage them

 • Heartburn (gastroesophageal reflux disease)

-When it comes to semaglutide side effects, everyone’s experience can be different, but you can probably expect at least some digestive side effects, given the medication’s impact on your gastrointestinal system.
+When it comes to semaglutide side effects, everyone’s experience can be different.
+But you can probably expect at least some digestive side effects, given the medication’s impact on your gastrointestinal system.
 Nausea is the most commonly reported side effect, and roughly one-quarter to one-half of people experience nausea, vomiting, diarrhea, abdominal pain, and/or constipation.
 Typically, these digestive side effects range from mild to moderate, are most intense when ramping up your dose, and go away with time as your body gets used to semaglutide.

 Less common side effects of semaglutide can include hair loss, dysgeusia (changes in taste, such as food tasting metallic or bitter), or a rash or discomfort at the injection site.
 In clinical trials, 3% or fewer people experienced these side effects.